avazquez80/SELLIA/README.md

 cli : npm install / this will install project dependencies

-cli : npm run testSuite / this will run the project on 3 browsers using one worker
+cli : npm run testSuite / this will run the project on Chrome browser in headed mode, using one worker and open the report after the suite was ran

-TO RUN ON FIREFOX BROWSER:

-cli : npm run testSuiteff

-TO RUN ON CHROME BROWSER:

-cli: npm run testSuitech

-TO GENERATE ALLURE REPORT:

-cli: npm run testAllure

-TO OPEN ALLURE REPORT:
+TO OPEN HTML REPORT:

-cli: npm run openAllure
+cli: npm run openReport